silverstripe/silverstripe-userforms/docs/en/user-documentation.md

 and then selecting a new folder from the "Select upload folder" option.
 If no folder is selected it will upload by default to the "Uploads" folder.

+Only certain file extensions are considered safe for upload, e.g. webserver script files will be denied but images will be allowed.
+The webserver environment also imposes a limit on file size by default.

 #### Heading

 Selecting a Heading allows adds a place where you can put a heading for a form, or for